KasparEtter/ef1p/pages/email/email.md

   [misbehaving](https://security.googleblog.com/2013/12/further-improving-digital-certificate.html) certification
   authorities to [surveillance programs](https://www.cnet.com/news/nsa-disguised-itself-as-google-to-spy-say-reports/) and [search warrants for private keys](https://en.wikipedia.org/wiki/Lavabit#Connection_to_Edward_Snowden).
-  In other words, TLS isn't guaranteed to be secure but it's still much better than having no protection at all, of course.
+  In other words, TLS isn't guaranteed to be secure, but it's still much better than having no protection at all, of course.
   An illegitimately issued certificate allows the attacker to intercept the communication between the client and the server.